Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Discrete motivation

 To each such triangulation $T$, configuration of loops $\Gamma$ on $T$, and $\bm{x}=(x_i\colon i\in A)$ where $x_i\in V_T$ with $i\in A$ are distinct, we associate the weight

 We say that $(n,g,h,\Lambda,{\sigmab})$ is admissible if the total mass

 is finite for each $\ell\ge 1$, so that we can define a probability measure

 When $A=\emptyset$ and $\Lambda=0$ this model is the classical loop $O(n)$ model on a planar map, which has been extensively studied using combinatorial and probabilistic techniques, see e.g.\ \cite{bbg-recursive-approach,budd-On-peeling,on-perimeter-cascade} and the references therein.
-The model for non-zero ${\sigmab}$ is much less studied; however the asymptotics of the law of the nesting statistic $N^\Gamma_A(x)$ when $\#A=1$ have been investigated in \cite{on-nesting-statistics} and e.g.\ \cite{ijs16} studies a loop model where the weight of a configuration depends on the topological configuration of loops around a collection of marked points.
-We call the parameter $\Lambda$ the cosmological constant similarly as in e.g.\ \cite{dkrv-lqg-sphere,hrv-disk}.
+The model for non-zero ${\sigmab}$ is much less studied; however the asymptotics of the law of the nesting statistic $N^\Gamma_A(x)$ when $\#A=1$ have been investigated in \cite{on-nesting-statistics}.
+The paper \cite{ijs16} studies a loop model on a lattice where the weight of a configuration depends on the topological configuration of loops around a collection of marked points.
+We call the parameter $\Lambda$ the cosmological constant, as in, e.g.\ \cite{dkrv-lqg-sphere,hrv-disk}.

 The model defined above satisfies a very simple Markov property.
 Consider

 and define $\Gamma_*$ to be the outermost loops of $\Gamma$.
 For each loop $\eta\in \Gamma_*$ we let $P_\eta$ be the planar map enclosed by the loop $\eta$ (see Figure \ref{fig:onmodel}) and let ${\sigmab}|_{B_\eta}=(\sigma_C\colon C\subseteq B_\eta)$ where $B_\eta$ is the collection of $i\in A$ such that $x_i$ is surrounded by the loop $\eta$.
 We also write $\ell_\eta$ for the perimeter of $P_\eta$.
 Then conditionally on $(\ell_\eta\colon \eta\in \Gamma_*)$ and $(B_\eta\colon \eta\in\Gamma_*)$, the maps $(P_\eta\colon \eta\in \Gamma_*)$ are independent and have the laws